ibexa/documentation-user/docs/content_management/translate_content.md

 If the translations management feature [is installed and properly configured]([[= developer_doc =]]/multisite/languages/translations_management) in your system, the set of features available for [content item](content_items.md) and [product](products.md) translation changes:

 - Application administrators can [define language pairs and assign translation services](#manage-translation-services-and-language-pairs) to them.
 - Content editors get a redesigned translation interface called [side-by-side translation view](#side-by-side-translation-view).
-If at least one automated translation provider is configured, editors can use it here to machine-translate content.
+If at least one automated translation provider is configured, editors can use it to machine-translate content.

-!!! note "Translations management limitations"
+!!! note "Limitations"

-    Content types that use Page Builder or Form Builder do not support the side-by-side translation view and open in the standard single-language editor instead.
+    [Pages](create_edit_pages.md) and [Forms](work_with_forms.md) don't support the side-by-side translation view and open in the single-language editor instead.

-    When a content type that uses Page Builder is automatically translated, only the page's title and description are translated.
+    When you translate them automatically:

+    - The contents of the Page Builder window are not translated.
-    When a content type that uses Form Builder is automatically translated, only the forms's title is translated.
+    - The form that you build with the Form Builder is not translated.

-    Also, product attributes are not translatable and they are inactive in the side-by-side translation view.
+    Also, [product attributes](work_with_product_attributes.md) remain not translatable and they are inactive in the side-by-side translation view.

 ### Manage translation services and language pairs